Philcoin Price Hits $0.0039 on Exchanges (PHL)

-Philcoin (PHL) traded flat against the U.S. dollar during the one day period ending at 21:00 PM Eastern on July 3rd.
-One Philcoin token can now be purchased for about $0.0039 or 0.00000006 BTC on cryptocurrency exchanges.
-In the last week, Philcoin has traded 54.7% higher against the U.S. dollar.
-Philcoin has a total market cap of $244.61 million and $619.96 worth of Philcoin was traded on exchanges in the last day.
+Philcoin (PHL) traded flat against the U.S. dollar during the one day period ending at 14:00 PM Eastern on July 6th.
+Philcoin has a market capitalization of $244.61 million and approximately $788.27 worth of Philcoin was traded on exchanges in the last 24 hours.
+In the last seven days, Philcoin has traded 59.6% higher against the U.S. dollar.
+One Philcoin token can now be purchased for about $0.0039 or 0.00000007 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.